-Quizzle, a game where you have to answer questions of general culture to disvocer the hidden image.
+Quizzle, a game in which you have to answer general knowledge questions to discover the hidden image.

-A Card A Date, Find the right chornologic order.
+A Card A Date, Find the right chronological order.

-ColorForm, find the right shape or color of the model.
+ColorForm, find the right shape or color as in the top shape.

 Bubble Link, is the favorite game of people with Alzheimer’s at a moderate to severe stage.